AirAsia resumes online promos, adverts after Indonesia jet crash

 Indonesia AirAsia, in which AirAsia has a 49 percent stake, declined to give details about passenger numbers for January or December.

-One of its competitors, Garuda Indonesia (GIAA.JK), said it had seen an increase in passenger load factor this month.
+One of its competitors, Garuda Indonesia, said it had seen an increase in passenger load factor this month.

 Garuda Chief Executive Arif Wibowo told Reuters the average passenger load factor was around 74 percent for Garuda and 79 percent for its budget unit Citilink.
 This compares with 67.6 percent for Garuda Indonesia Group for January last year, according to the airline's website.